devnikhita/Feature-Selection-and-Classification-of-Network-Data/README.md

 STEP 6: FEATURE EXTRACTION

-Decision Tree classifier is used to select top 20 features for easy analysis.
+Decision Tree Classifier is used to select top 20 features for easy analysis.

 STEP 7: ML MODEL IMPLEMENTATION